What is Dumpster Diving?

-Many large corporates spend millions of dollars to secure their buildings and computer networks.
+Many large corporations spend millions of dollars securing their buildings and computer networks.
 However, many companies, especially small businesses, overlook the dangers of exposing sensitive company data and information in their trash.
 Experts agree that dumpster diving is a legitimate threat to business data.

 Sometimes, a data breach can occur simply because an employee failed to shred a sensitive document before throwing it in the trash can.
-As a result, the information ends up in a trash receptacle, which can be stolen by thieves.
+As a result, the information ends up in a trash receptacle, which thieves can steal.

 Is Dumpster Diving Legal?

 Technically, dumpster diving is legal in all 50 states.
-In 1988, the U.S. Supreme Court rules that it is legal.
+In 1988, the U.S. Supreme Court ruled that it was legal.
 However, individual states may pass laws making it illegal.
 If you’re an investigator considering searching someone’s trash for information, here are a few things to consider:

 - Know the local laws for the jurisdiction where you plan to search

 - Is the trash receptacle on public property?
 In many states, the process is only legal if the dumpster is on public property.
 Otherwise, you may be guilty of breaking multiple laws, including trespassing.

 - Is the garbage area secured behind a gate or other structure?
 Is the dumpster or trash can locked?
 This can play into the legality of your search.